middleware-labs/heroku-buildpack-middleware/README.md

 The Heroku buildpack for Middleware is a [buildpack](https://devcenter.heroku.com/articles/buildpacks) for the [Middleware Agent (mw-agent)](https://github.com/middleware-labs/mw-agent).
-The buildpack to installs and runs the mw-agent on a Dyno to receive, process and export metric and trace data to [Middleware Observability platform](https://middleware.io).
+The buildpack to installs and runs `mw-agent` on a Heroku Dyno to receive, process and export metric and trace data to [Middleware Observability platform](https://middleware.io).

 To collect custom application metrics or traces, include the language appropriate [Middleware APM package](https://docs.middleware.io/apm-configuration/apm_overview) in your application.